What does Mike Krzyzewski remember about his first NCAA tournament game? A missed call.

 That Sunday near the Idaho border in the Palouse still can present a trove of evidence of the breadth of Krzyzewski’s career as it hits sundown.
 It’s so long ago that the rich voice of Frank Glieber, who died suddenly at 51 in 1985, called it for CBS.
 Before things got going, he and broadcast partner Larry Conley shifted things to New York, where stood Brent Musburger in front of a big bracket on a wall with team names in fine cardboard.

 It happened in a tournament of 53 teams, at a time when the selection process seemed much more raffish and maybe even beery.
 Some teams, such as Duke and Georgetown, would get byes which, as Bilas noted, sometimes seemed an advantage to those who didn’t get the byes and coped with the cobwebs.
-Washington had beaten Nevada-Reno, as people called it then, 64-54, to reach the draw opposite Duke.
+Washington had beaten Nevada Reno, as people called it then, 64-54, to reach the draw opposite Duke.
 Having a higher seed come 2,094 miles from home to face a lower seed 249 miles from home can seem raffish and beery.

 In those pre-posh days, Duke stayed in Moscow, Idaho, where Bilas recalls Washington State students coming over to honor a less-stringent drinking age.
 “It was just really — it was not a good hotel,” Bilas said.
 “It was a park-your-car-by-the-door kind of hotel.”
 It served as “a lesson about how the tournament works.
 You travel all the way across the country and play against a local team.”
 Yet: “It wasn’t a crowd issue.
 It wasn’t a crazy crowd.
 I don’t remember the crowd affecting the game at all.”

 CBS showed the venue, Friel Court, and it looked suspiciously like a large gym, as if it its concessions would sell only gluten bondage.
 Some 10,504 would attend.
-A small dot of Dukies cheered their starters Johnny Dawkins, Tommy Amaker, Mark Alarie, Bilas and Dan Meagher.
+A small dot of Dukies cheered their starters, Johnny Dawkins, Tommy Amaker, Mark Alarie, Bilas and Dan Meagher.
 These days, they’re 58, 56, 58, 58 and 59.

-The Washington coach, Marv Harshman (1917-2013), was 66 at the time, at it long enough that he’d been one of those guys who did this: He coached basketball, football and baseball at Pacific Lutheran in the 1950s.
-At basketball at Washington in 1971, he replaced one Tex Winter as the latter left for the NBA.
+The Washington coach, Marv Harshman (1917-2013), was 66 at the time, at it long enough that he had been one of those guys who did this: He coached basketball, football and baseball at Pacific Lutheran in the 1950s.
+At basketball at Washington in 1971, he replaced one Tex Winter when the latter left for the NBA.

 The game begins again on YouTube, and Krzyzewski wears a blue tie, white shirt and light-beige jacket, his hair jet-black rather than the jet-black of today.
 He’s “just getting started” in his career, Conley notes, having taken Duke from 11-17 in his third season to 24-9 in his fourth.
 He has no idea this videotape will serve as evidence of the prehistory in which he also coached.